How "The Force" has remained the most shared Super Bowl ad of all-time+ READ ARTICLE

 In 2011, on the Wednesday before the Super Bowl, a new Volkswagen commercial popped up on YouTube.
 “The Force” featured a kid ambling about his house dressed as Star Wars’ Darth Vader while attempting to use the Dark Side on everything from the family dog to the new Passat sitting in the driveway.

 VW’s marketing team also knew they were facing big obstacles on game day: the company hadn’t run a Super Bowl ad in over a decade, and the two commercials they planned to run would be competing against multiple spots from larger automakers with more ad dollars.
-So they decided that one possible way to stand out was to release “The Force” early, even though it defied what was widely accepted as smart advertising strategy around the biggest ad day of the year.
+The ad execs heading up Deutsch, meanwhile, were well aware of how valuable Super Bowl ads had become for their clients and how anticipated they were by viewers.
+That year, the cost of a 30-second spot for an estimated Super Bowl audience of 110 million had hit $3 million, and Deutsch wanted to get as much mileage out of the ad as it could.
+One possible way to stand out was to release “The Force” early, even though it defied what was widely accepted as smart advertising strategy around the biggest ad day of the year.
+So four days before the game, the ad showed up on YouTube.
+The ad’s creators had no idea how it would be received.

 “It’s hard to think about now, but at the time, it was not the conventional wisdom to air or put online a commercial that was meant for the Super Bowl,” says Tim Ellis, who was the head of marketing for Volkswagen North America at the time and is now the chief marketing officer for video game maker Activision.
 “The wisdom was you hold it, because you would get the most value out of that impression by waiting.”